 One of the coolest things about staying in Split is that it’s so close to other popular seaside destinations in Dalmatia—connect with a Croatian local for help planning the perfect island-hopping day trip!

-If you’re a fan of Game of Thrones, you’ve probably heard of Dubrovnik—it’s the Dalmatian port city where many of the show’s filming locations can be found.
-The medieval old town is super well-preserved and will make you feel like you’ve stepped back into the middle ages.
+If you’re a fan of Game of Thrones, you’ve probably heard of Dubrovnik—it’s the Dalmatian port city where many of the show’s filming locations can be found and a Game of Thrones tour is one of the top things to do in Croatia.
+The medieval old town is super well-preserved and will make you feel like you’ve stepped back into the Middle Ages.
 You can also take a cable car to see the walled city from above (yes, sort of like riding over King’s Landing on a dragon).

 It may look old, but Dubrovnik and the surrounding riviera actually have some incredible bars, restaurants, and beach resorts—it’s the perfect spot for a luxurious riviera vacation, at half the cost of the French or Italian rivieras.

 One of the things travelers love most about Croatia is that you don’t have to choose between a gorgeous natural setting and a lively city—Hvar is just one example of a place that features the best of both.
 One of the most popular island destinations off the Dalmatian coast, Hvar features rolling purple hills blooming with lavender and picturesque coastal views.
-Head into Hvar town and you’ll find a super vibrant nightlife—anyone you ask will direct you to Carpe Diem beach club for a 24/7 party.
+Head into Hvar town and you’ll find super vibrant nightlife—anyone you ask will direct you to Carpe Diem beach club for a 24/7 party, but locals have the inside scoop on lesser-known, insanely fun spots.
+Celebrities like Beyonce and Kiera Knightly are big fans of vacationing on Hvar Island (see if you can spot their yachts in the port).

 Also located in Dalmatia, Zadar is a medieval town with a complex history, serving as a crucial harbor for the Byzantine and Venetian empires.
 Today, it has just the right combination of history and quirk—you can see St. Donat’s church, the circular 9th-century cathedral, as well as the Zadar Sea Organ, a giant harmonica played by the ocean’s waves.
 There’s also a strong culinary tradition here, and Zadar is full of awesome places to try local, fresh-caught seafood.